SEND Information Report 2017-18

 - All interventions within the Learning Support Department are monitored closely and progress checked.
 Students and parents are invited to provide feedback on interventions they have received.

-- All parents of students with a Statement of Educational Needs will be invited to attend and provide feedback at their child’s annual review.
+- All parents of students with an Educational Health and Care Plan (EHCP) will be invited to attend and provide feedback at their child’s annual review.
 Regular contact will be kept with parents throughout the school year and as a minimum once per term.

 - The SENCO and learning support teacher will be available for appointments at all parents’ evenings throughout the year.

 - Parents are contacted throughout the year as and when required, to discuss the outcomes of learning assessments.